Symbols from Bi-Projections: Bi-projective ``Fibration'' of and the simplex contour

 When a specific integral is given, one can typically apply a change of integration variables, which turns the integral into another expression without changing the integral result.
 This is an indication that an integral should be understood geometrically, and the different expressions correspond to different ways of parametrizing the contour.
 The virtue of this freedom is that one can usually choose a preferred parametrization that best suits the need of a problem.

 It is helpful to have a more detailed look at various parametrizations of multidimensional simplex contours.
 Let us go back to the integrals for $\mathrm{Li}_2(z)$ discussed in Section \ref{sec:Li2}.
 In the ordinary Chen's iterated integral a sequence has to be chosen for the integration variables, such as the one presented in \eqref{eq:Li2ChenIntegral}.
-In this case, we first integrate $x_2$ and then $x_1$.
-As we integrate $x_1$, $x_2$ is fixed at some value in the range $[0,z]$.
-So we can say that the first integral is performed over some line segment.
-From this point of view the second variable $x_2$ is a continuous parameter for a collection of line segments, which together cover the entire $2$-simplex contour.
+In this case, we first integrate $x_1$ and then $x_2$.
+As we integrate $x_1$, $x_2$ is fixed at some value $\tilde{x}_2\in[0,z]$.
+So the first integral is performed over some line segment, while the second integration variable is a continuous parameter for a collection of line segments, which together cover the entire $2$-simplex contour.

-To make the above description concrete, let us temporarily assume again that the integral is put in $\mathbb{R}^2$.
-Each value of $x_2$, calling it $\tilde{x}_2$, specifies a line in $\mathbb{R}^2$ by the equation $x_2-\tilde{x}_2=0$.
-Then the above-mentioned line segment is the intersection of this line and the entire $2$-simplex contour.
-For whatever values of $x_1$, the points on the same line segment thus share the same value of $x_2$.
-So this iteration in the integrals can be viewed geometrically as ``fibrating'' $2$-simplex into one dimensional pieces.
+To make this description concrete, let us temporarily assume again that the integral is put in $\mathbb{R}^2$.
+Each value $\tilde{x}_2$ specifies a line in $\mathbb{R}^2$ by the equation $x_2-\tilde{x}_2=0$.
+Then the above-mentioned line segment is the intersection of this line and the $2$-simplex contour.
+By considering all $\tilde{x}_2\in\mathbb{R}$ we construct a fibration of $\mathbb{R}^2$ into lines, which further induces a fibration of the $2$-simplex contour (into line segments) by intersection.
+Correspondingly, the integral is carried out by first integrating along each one-dimensional fibre and then integrating over the moduli space of the fibres.
 This is illustrated in Figure \ref{fig:sliceSimplexCP2}(1).